nojsja/react-mobx-template/README.md

 * 【npm run build-dll】 -- dll the static library with webpack.
 * 【npm run start】 -- start webpack-dev-server.
 * 【npm run build】 -- compile and package the frontend resources.

+A editable tree component based on antd tree and power by react.